Father-of-Cats/Father-of-Cats/README.md

 ## I'm Learning

 I am currently working on improving my React skills as I think it's a incredibly useful and fun library.
+I am about to finish a full-stack bootcamp through SMU and will be spending my summer improving my portfolio to better reflect my skill set and projects I am proud of.

 # Find Me Here